 - Orwell: Ignorance is Strength explores misinformation and disinformation – ‘Step into the shoes of a government official in a top-secret department of the Orwell surveillance program.
 Given the power to both uncover and fabricate “the truth”, how far will you go in the service of your country?’

-Why not try designing a game concept for this year’s Prize, to explore ideas of power and control?
+Why not try designing a game concept for this year’s Prize, to explore ideas about home?

 How do I design my game?